-The State's varied county population densities and geographical attributes pose challenges to meeting time or distance standards and MCPs continue to utilize AAS requests in geographically remote regions, which lack specialists, especially pediatric specialists.
+The State's varied county population densities and geographical attributes continue to pose challenges to meeting time or distance standards and MCPs continue to utilize AAS requests in geographically remote regions, which lack specialists, especially pediatric specialists.
 Additionally, three dense counties (e.g., Los Angeles, Sacramento, and San Diego) continue to submit AAS requests given rural zip codes within those dense counties.

-In an effort to improve member access to care, DHCS will work continue to work directly with the MCPs to identify the barriers the MCPs are facing in these regions and will explore creative solutions to reduce the number of AAS requests.
-DHCS will also institute additional documentation requirements, including increasing the minimum level of evidence required to gain AAS approval.
-For example, DHCS will require the MCPs to provide more detail regarding MCP's outreach and contract negotiations activity to assess the drivers of the failed negotiations and associated AAS requests.
+In an effort to improve member access to care, DHCS will continue to work directly with the MCPs to identify the barriers the MCPs are facing in these regions and provide technical assistance to reduce the number of AAS requests.